Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 **Implementation Details:**
 - Each SNP value is first converted into a unique token using the formula: Y = X_i + 3 * i, where X_i is the SNP value and i is the index of the SNP in the sample sequence.
-- The embedding layer uses these tokens to retrieve corresponding vectors of dimension 32.
+- The embedding layer uses these integer tokens (Y value from the formula) to retrieve corresponding vectors with size 32.

 ### 2. Attention Layer